Melvin Jules Bukiet

-Melvin Jules Bukiet is an author and literary critic.
+Melvin Jules Bukiet is an American author and literary critic.
 He has written a number of novels, including Sandman's Dust, After, While the Messiah Tarries, Signs and Wonders, Strange Fire, and A Faker's Dozen.
 He edited the collections Neurotica: Jewish Writers on Sex, Nothing Makes You Free, and Scribblers on the Roof.
 He won the 1992 Edward Lewis Wallant Award.

+Bukiet based his play "Runts" on the Sarah Lawrence 'sex cult' scandal.
+He told the New York Times that university administrators were likely to be upset by the play, but he was relying on his tenure to remain on the faculty.

+The son of Holocaust survivors, Bukiet argued in a 2001 book that Holocaust writing should be the domain of survivors and their descendants.
+He later recanted that notion, saying "I think everybody should write about it".
+Bukiet noted that the term 'genocide' was coined by Raphael Lemkin to describe the Holocaust.
+Bukiet described the popularization of the word 'genocide' to describe Israel's response to the October 7 Hamas-led attacks as "remarkable and repulsive".